AndreM07/AndreM07.github.io/README.md

 ### **1. SAE Wheel Hub Modeling** (2024–)
 - 🌱 **Description**:
-  - Modeling and optimizing an SAE wheel hub using ANSYS to ensure structural integrity and performance.
+ - Currently working with a group of 5 Senior Design students to design & create a SAE wheel hub.
+ - Conducted patent search to research and brainstorm possible designs
+ - Utilized SolidWorks to create an original wheel hub design that meets SAE standards
+ - Uploaded design into ANSYS to apply FEA (Finite element analysis)

 - 🛠️ **Skills Used**:
   - ANSYS, Finite Element Analysis, SolidWorks.